 “You killed him!” cried an outraged Johnny Kirk.

 Genia shook her head.
 “No, he is alive.
 He is just entirely composed of blue kryptonite.
-He’ll eventually regain the ability to move and speak.
+He will eventually regain the ability to move and speak.
 Now, since I saved your prison, I claim the same reward you promised him.
 I want a full pardon and my freedom!”